Charming Hostess: Current work

 Bowl amulets also known as Incantation bowls were common 1500 years ago in the area that is now Iraq.
 Simple bowls were inscribed with a householder's secrets and desires and then buried under the doorway to protect the home.
 The bowl texts are about “secrets of the home”: love and intimacy, angels and demons, and the trials and joys of daily life.
 Audible in these texts are the individual voices of women from this period - their work, hopes, and dreams.
 These spiraled inscriptions are among the few existing records of female voices during the time and place of the Babylonian Talmud.

 The 2002 CD Trilectic (Tzadik Records) explored the political/erotic nexus of Walter Benjamin and his Marxist muse, Asja Lācis.
 The 2004 CD Sarajevo Blues (Tzadik) sets Bosnian poetry by Semezdin Mehmedinović as a form of love and resistance to the brutalization of war.

 Their self-described genre is “Nerdy-Sexy-Commie-Girly”.
-Charming Hostess is Jewlia Eisenberg, Marika Hughes, Cynthia Taylor and often Ganda Suthivarakom and Pameliya Kursten (all vocals).
+Charming Hostess includes Jewlia Eisenberg, Marika Hughes, Cynthia Taylor and often Ganda Suthivarakom and Pameliya Kursten (all vocals).